 Moving away from this practice could do us good.
 At the end of the day, it’s important to remember that you dress for no one else but yourself.
 So if you feel comfortable and confident in something, wear it!
 It can have positive impacts on your happiness and boost your self-esteem and confidence.
 Your body doesn’t have to get in the way of what you want to wear and you won’t have to feel like it does.
 Just always know that you’re dressing to make yourself happy and not others; if anyone has a problem with it, it’s reflective of them and not you.

 As mentioned above, sometimes people’s body image issues stop them from doing certain things.
 It ends up controlling various aspects of their lives.
 This can negatively impact them.
-There is a range of behaviours people engage in because of their bodies.
-To address the issue, the person must first discover what their behaviours are.
+There is a range of behaviors people engage in because of their bodies.
+To address the issue, the person must first discover what their behaviors are.
 For instance, it could be refusing to take pictures with others, not going swimming, avoiding social gatherings, restricting their calorie intake, constantly checking their weight.
 Remember what they are and the next time you find yourself about to do any of them, stop yourself.
-After doing this you can replace the behaviour with an alternative version.
-Simply, this could be the opposite of that behaviour.
+After doing this you can replace the behavior with an alternative version.
+Simply, this could be the opposite of that behavior.

 10. Steer your thoughts away from your body by keeping yourself occupied

 One of the features of negative body image is the obsessive thoughts people have about their bodies.
 It takes up much space in their minds that it’s hard for them to think about much else.
 Sometimes the more people keep thinking about their bodies the more difficult it becomes to let go of the fixation they have on it.